Chapter 11. Syntactic Extension

 (cons x y)) <graphic> (x . y)

-Before it is compiled, a source program is translated into a core language program containing no syntactic abstractions, syntactic definitions, module definitions, or import forms.
+Before it is compiled, a source program is translated into a core language program containing no syntactic abstractions, syntactic definitions, library definitions, module definitions, or import forms.
 Translation is performed by a syntax expander that processes the forms in the source program via recursive descent.

 A define-syntax form associates a keyword with a transformer in a translation-time environment.
 When the expander encounters a keyword, it invokes the associated transformer and reprocesses the resulting form.
 A module form associates a module name with an interface.
 When the expander encounters an import form, it extracts the corresponding module interface from the translation-time environment and makes the exported bindings visible in the scope where the import form appears.